 2. Many writers you work with go on to secure agents and/or book deals.
 Can you offer any guarantee with your services?

-Unless we have discussed otherwise, you can generally expect to receive feedback 2-4 weeks after receipt of payment and materials.
+We will always discuss timing in advance, but depending on the package you select, you can generally expect to receive feedback 1-3 weeks after receipt of payment and materials.

-No. However, as a courtesy to my clients, I will generally answer a limited number of respectful questions (via email) that may come up after I send the developmental edit letter.
-I reserve the right to cut off communication should any client be argumentative, derogatory, rude, or abuse this offer.
+As a courtesy to my clients, I will generally answer a limited number of respectful questions (via email) that may come up after I send the developmental edit letter.